CSSB Centre for Structural Systems Biology

 Supplies needed: FEI autogrid box, nanowire grids, cryo-optimsed sample.

-Duration: typically around 2-hour session, 1 hour demonstration by EM facility staff and 1 hour practice
+Duration: typically one training session (2h), 1 hour demonstration by EM facility staff and 1 hour practice

 Occupancy: Maximum 1 person